lambe-lang/specification/README.md

 **Keyword**: Self receiver concept

 A function can be specified with a `self` type at the first position.
 Therefor such function is infix and accept the dot notation.
-The self type is given by the attached `for` directive.
+The self type is define by the attached `for` directive.

 #### Definition